0atman/noboilerplate/scripts/22-starting-rust.md

 	- structs are real
 	- THE EXPERIMENTATION HAS NOT BEEN A SUCCESS

-a lot of the literature i've seen on Rust's design systems very heavily emphasizes that the problems people attribute to inheritance are specifically caused by structural inheritance, and thus Rust only supports behavioral inheritance -- which has almost all of the value of structural inheritance and none of the problems.
+a lot of the literature i've seen on Rust's design systems very heavily emphasises that the problems people attribute to inheritance are specifically caused by structural inheritance, and thus Rust only supports behavioural inheritance -- which has almost all of the value of structural inheritance and none of the problems.
+- [ ] rewrite

 ---